 8 Things to Know About Fibromyalgia (Resource article for continued learning)

-Millions suffer from the painful condition, but many (even doctors) don’t understand it.
+Millions suffer from the painful condition, but many people (even doctors) don’t understand it.

-- FACT: Fibromyalgia is a neurological disease affecting a person’s sensory processing system
+- FACT: Fibromyalgia affects a person’s sensory processing system

 - FACT: Diagnosis involves assessment of symptom severity

 - FACT: Fibromyalgia does not damage muscles, joints and connective tissue

 - FACT: New research has shown that many of the symptoms in fibromyalgia syndrome (FMS) are caused by antibodies that increase the activity of pain-sensing nerves throughout the body.
 The results show that fibromyalgia is a disease of the immune system.
 Source: https://www.sciencedaily.com/releases/2021/07/210701120703.htm